Ivana505/catoverse-blog/README.md

 Font choices

 I have decided to use [Google Fonts](https://fonts.google.com/).
- - Style used: Monserat weight 600
+ - Font Style used: Monserat weight 600
- - This font complement this Website very well
+ - This font complements Catoverse Blog very well
  - I have included example of the style below: <br>
     ![fonts](documents/images/martel_font.png)

 Icons

-- Social Media Icons [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/) and [Pinterest](https://www.pinterest.ie/)) are added on the top center of the page, under navigation links where user will be able to find further Information about Catoverse Blog.
+- Social Media Icons [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/) and [Pinterest](https://www.pinterest.ie/) are added on the top center of the page, under navigation links where user will be able to find further Information about Catoverse Blog.
 Social Media Accounts are not created but show that the user will be able to click on the icons and find further details about the website there in the future.
 - [Fontawesome](https://fontawesome.com/) was used to add social media icons.

   - Paw and cat icons used